Red Report: Mills the 'bell cow'; preparing the backups; Wan'Dale staying at receiver

 Robinson filled in at running back last season, mostly out of necessity, and ran for 340 yards and three touchdowns.
 His 88 carries were third-most on the team behind Mills and quarterback Adrian Martinez.

-RB Johnson in the mix: Among the big group of players attempting to earn snaps at running back behind senior Dedrick Mills, the one with the most experience is redshirt freshman Rahmir Johnson.
+Johnson in the mix: Among the big group of players attempting to earn snaps at running back behind senior Mills, the one with the most experience is redshirt freshman Rahmir Johnson.

 The New York native saw time in four games in 2019, most prominently an 18-carry outing against Maryland in November.
 He logged 55 yards and a touchdown in addition to a 12-yard catch in that 54-7 victory.